🌊 Water Sources

 West Slope Reservoirs — C-BT Source

-These reservoirs collect Colorado River basin water on the western slope before it enters the Adams Tunnel.
-Green Mountain at 37% is the primary driver of the 2026 50% quota — it holds compensatory storage for west-slope water rights holders and must remain above a minimum threshold.
+57% full · 413,874 / 723,332 AFThese reservoirs collect Colorado River basin water on the western slope before it enters the Adams Tunnel.
+Green Mountain's low fill was a concern heading into the season, but Northern Water set the final 2026 quota at 80% — higher than the initial 50% indicated.
+It holds compensatory storage for west-slope water rights holders and must remain above a minimum threshold.

 C-BT west-side collection — largest C-BT storage